 SCPOR Structure – Governance & Platforms

-The SCPOR Oversight Committee is composed of members from each of the provincial organization partners and is accountable to Host Council for strategic oversight of the operations of SCPOR.
+The SCPOR Oversight Committee (see list of members here) is composed of members from each of the provincial organization partners and is responsible for strategic oversight of the operations of SCPOR.
 The Oversight Committee works with the Executive Director to create an annual operational plan, which is then recommended for formal approval with the Host Council.
 It is Oversight Committee’s responsibility to ensure that SCPOR develops in accordance with the shared goals of the provincial partners and CIHR as expressed through SCPOR Vision, Mission and Values.

 *These partners are Government of Saskatchewan, the University of Saskatchewan, the University of Regina, the Saskatchewan Health Quality Council, the Saskatchewan Health Research Foundation, Saskatchewan Polytechnic, the Saskatchewan Health Authority, and eHealth Saskatchewan.